 - Do I need to be an LLC?

-- The main reason you would want to make your business something other than just a sole proprietorship is liability protection.
+- Another reason you would want to make your business something other than just a sole proprietorship is liability protection.

 - As a sole proprietor, I can only have one owner and I am personally on the hook for all business liabilities, BUT there is no additional paperwork or tax returns I need to file, AND my income is only taxed once (at the personal level vs a corporation that is taxed at the corporate and personal level)

 THIS chart breaks out the differences really well.